 - Save the flow chart graphic as a .png, .jpg, or .jpeg image

 - Upload the flow chart image to your webpage, then add in alternative text that concisely summarizes your flowchart.
 For the lamp flow chart example below, the alt text reads "lamp doesn't work troubleshooting flowchart".

 Accessible Flow Chart Example

 Step 1: Is the lamp plugged in?

-- If yes, proceed to process step 2.
+- If yes, proceed to the process in step 2.

 - If no, plug the lamp in.
 Recheck to see if lamp turns on.